authindicators/svg-ps-converters/illustrator-script/README.md

 # Adobe Illustrator Export Script

-A simple script that can be added to Adobe Illustrator (either Windows or MacOS) that offers the ability to convert an open SVG Tiny 1.2 file into SVG P/S format.
+A simple script that can be added to Adobe Illustrator (either Windows or MacOS) and offers the ability to convert an open SVG Tiny 1.2 file into SVG P/S format.

 ## Instructions